eraybasar/pesdk-docs/_guides/html5/v5/guides/custom-bar.md

 })
 ```

-- As the editor is absolutely position, we can position some other element absolutely in the same container and style them the way we want them to look like.
+- As the editor is positioned absolute, we can position some other element absolutely in the same container and style them the way we want them to look like.
 To make sure there is no cards or toolbaricons behind our custom absolutely positioned div.
 We can provide a bottom margin to both toolbar and tool control bar.

 ```diff
 import { PhotoEditorSDKUI, CanvasAction } from 'photoeditorsdk'